Gennadiy Golovkin is preparing for the biggest fight of his career this weekend. But they didn’t come much more significant than Manny Pacquiao.

 “Having to drain himself to make 154.
-Plus being drained and sluggish because of weight loss, could that be a problem and with Manny’s hand speed?
+Plus, being drained and sluggish because of weight loss could that be a problem.
+Especially with Manny’s hand speed?

 “Manny Pacquiao is a small fighter.
-I believe he started as a flyweight, so the size difference would make a difference.
+I believe he started as a flyweight so that the size difference would make a difference.”

-“I see Manny having his moments early in the fight, but Gennadiy Golovkin is no Margarito.
-Golovkin will hurt Manny,” he insisted.
+He added how the fight would go down between the Philippines and Kazakhstan’s finest boxers: “I see Manny having his moments early in the fight, but Gennadiy Golovkin is no Margarito.

-Not many in the media side of the sport are expecting any advances on mere speculation for Manny Pacquiao vs GGG, but as we saw in 2016 with Canelo vs Amir Khan and indeed Golovkin vs Kell Brook later that same year – anything is possible.
+No advances on what was mere speculation for Manny Pacquiao vs GGG transpire.
+But as we saw in 2016 with Canelo vs Amir Khan and indeed Golovkin vs Kell Brook later that same year – anything is possible in boxing.

-The fact that the ‘Pacman’ could probably still make lightweight should tell you all you need to know about the matter, though.
-It may be more likely we’d see Golovkin moving up to 168 than getting anywhere remotely near south of his current weight of 160.
+It was always more likely we’d see Golovkin moving up to 168 than getting anywhere remotely near south of his current weight of 160.

 He now faces a Las Vegas showdown in the United States with Canelo.
 It is a PPV acid test for domination in the 168 lbs weight class.